midhunkalarikkal/FullDomain/Notes/DSA2.md

 ## `Bubble sort` ##
 ====================
 Bubble Sort is a simple comparison-based sorting algorithm also known as sinking sort.
-It works by repeatedly iterating through the array to be sorted, comparing each pair of adjacent elements, and swapping them if they are in the wrong order.
-This process is repeated for multiple passes through the array until the entire array is sorted.
+Bubble Sort works by repeatedly swapping adjacent elements if they are in the wrong order.

 `Complexity Analysis`
 ----------------------